Entire two storey house

-Entire two storey house was decorated with lights, colorful satin and zari drapes and marigold-ribbons.
-My cousin's wedding was going to be a splendid one.
-Perfection in every department was in demand by the bride and her father, my uncle, made sure the demand was met come what may.
+was decorated with lights, colorful satin and zari drapes and marigold-ribbons.
+My cousin's wedding was going to

-for each of those rituals, jewelry to match every outfit, hospitality towards the relatives who had come few days prior to the wedding, food, music, every little detail was being taken care of.
+Pre wedding rituals, her trousseau for each of those rituals, jewelry to match every outfit, hospitality towards the relatives who had come few days prior to the wedding, food, music, every little detail was being taken care of.

 Three domestic helps of the family were asked to work overtime, to wait upon the guests.
 This was in addition to extra household chores that they were already doing.
 For which they were to earn additional money.
 However, the way the three were attending to every job assigned to them and often to what wasn't assigned, money seemed secondary to them.
 Having been serving the family for years they had by then become a part of the household and they were happily serving the extra hours.
 They took it upon themselves their individual responsibilities as if the bride was their own daughter.